 “Hey, are you alright man?”
 I said quietly.

 As he put our knives away, he let out a deep breath and nodded.

 They said no and tossed me the keys.
-We grabbed the trash threw in the back of the car, and hopped in the car.
+We grabbed the trash threw in the back of the car, and hopped in.

-“Be careful ,boys”My dad calls as we back out of the camp to drive to town.
-One are way driving to town we see a hitchhiker and he decided to pick him up because he just needed a lift to town. when we reached the military surplus store the hitchhiker parked ways with us, he waved and thanked us as we walked into the store.
+On our way driving to town we see a hitchhiker and decided to pick him up because he just needed a lift to town.
+When we reached the military surplus store the hitchhiker parked ways with us, he waved and thanked us as we walked into the store.
 We got our supplies and the store owner asked us where we were staying and we told him.
 His face turned into marble and he looked around and slid us each a gun and a box of rounds.

 “Be careful boys, it’s very dangerous,” he said as we thanked him.

 We packed all our gear in the bag we brought.
 We were sure to hide the guns in the bottom of our bag.
 We got back in the car.
 We started back up the hill, Brodie turned on the radio and we started jamming but when we got to the top of the hill the radio started tweaking out and like jump through stations and it stopped.